-Cacti are members of the Cactaceae family, which contains both desert and tropical succulent plants.
+Cacti are members of the Cactaceae plant family, which contains both desert and tropical succulent plants.
 Cacti are distinguished from other succulents by the raised, round "bumps" on their skin known as areoles, which produce spines, hairlike bristles and flowers.
-Hardy in U.S. Department of Agriculture plant hardiness zones 3 through 12, depending on the species, cacti are easy to reproduce.
+Hardy in U.S. Department of Agriculture plant hardiness zones 3 through 12, depending on the species and cultivar, cacti are easy to reproduce.
 To clone a cactus, simply take a cutting or separate a pup from the parent plant and root it.
+Make sure your cactus is not patented, because propagating patent-protected plants is an illegal practice.

 Start With Safety